SysKitTeam/docs-spconsultant/requirements/service-application-permission-requirements.md

 ### Solution

-The account running SPDocKit Consultant does not have the proper privileges to load the Search Service Application properties.
+The account running SPDocKit Snapshot Wizard or SPDocKit PowerShell module does not have the proper privileges to load the Search Service Application properties.

 Here is what you need to do:

 1. Open the **SharePoint Central Administration** of your farm.
 2. Navigate to **Application Management &gt; Manage Service Applications**.
 3. Select your app from the list of Service Applications and click **Permissions** on the ribbon.
-4. Choose the account running SPDocKit Consultant from the popup dialog box and make sure it has **Full control** permission checked.
+4. Choose the account running SPDocKit Snapshot Wizard or SPDocKit PowerShell module from the popup dialog box and make sure it has **Full control** permission checked.
 5. Repeat the process for the selected account but now in the **Administrators** group.
 Select your app from the list of Service Applications and click Administrators on the ribbon.
-6. Choose the account running SPDocKit Consultant from the popup dialog box and make sure it has **Full control** permission checked.
+6. Choose the account running SPDocKit Snapshot Wizard or SPDocKit PowerShell module from the popup dialog box and make sure it has **Full control** permission checked.
-7. Now when your account/user has the proper privileges, you should be able to load the Search Service Application properties.
+7. Now, when your account/user has the proper privileges, you should be able to load the Search Service Application properties.

 ### Learn More